huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 EDNS(0) Padding Option" {{?RFC7830}} and for padding within QUIC packets (see Section 8.6 of the QUIC transport specification {{!RFC9000}}).

-Implementations SHOULD NOT use DNS options for padding individual DNS messages, because QUIC transport MAY transmit multiple STREAM frames containing separate DNS messages in a single QUIC packet.
+Implementations MUST NOT use DNS options for padding individual DNS messages, because QUIC transport MAY transmit multiple STREAM frames containing separate DNS messages in a single QUIC packet.
 Instead, implementations SHOULD use QUIC PADDING frames to align the packet length to a small set of fixed sizes,